jssteinberg/some-makeup/src/routes/style/+page.md

 ## *Default CSS*

-Import "default.css", or an alternative using `:where()` for less specificity: "where-default.css".
+Import "default.css", or the alternate "where-default.css" that uses `:where()` for less specificity.

-*The actual few, up-to-date, low-level CSS rules you want below your styling.*
 It corrects and improves the minimal necessary default CSS:

-1. An up to date cross-browser normalizing,
+1. Up to date browser normalizing.
-2. Responsive rules for small screen-sizes—that includes universally using `border-box` for preventing overflow and making styling way more intuitive, otherwise preventing overflowing content
+2. Responsive rules for small screen-sizes including universal `border-box` to prevent overflow and make styling intuitive, and otherwise prevent overflowing content with `hyphens`, `overflow-wrap` and specific element rules.
-3. Typography
-4. Usability
+3. Fix the elements that disrupts typographic rhythm.
+4. Intuitive `cursor` values for usability.

 All rules are included with the mindset of this generally fixing and improving default CSS in a minimal way.
 It does not style headings, or what would otherwise belong in your actual theme.